 EFH for egg and larval life stages includes the water column extending from the shoreline to the outer limit of the EEZ down to a depth of 1,310 ft (400 m) and encompasses both the shallow-water (0 to 328 ft [100 m]) and deep-water complexes (328 to 1310 ft [100 to 400 m]) (COMNAV Marianas 2007a).
-EFH for juvenile and adult life stages encompasses the water column and all bottom habitat extending from the shoreline to a depth of 1,310 ft (400 m) and includes the shallow-water and deep-water complexes (WPRFMC 2009a).
-All life stages of the BMUS have HAPC designated in the ROI that includes all slopes and escarpments between 131 and 920 ft (40 and 280 m) (Figure 11.1-7) (Navy 2005, WPRFMC 2009a).
+EFH for juvenile and adult life stages encompasses the water column and all bottom habitat extending from the shoreline to a depth of 1,310 ft (400 m) and includes the shallow-water and deep-water complexes (WPFMC 2005).
+All life stages of the BMUS have HAPC designated in the ROI that includes all slopes and escarpments between 131 and 920 ft (40 and 280 m) (Figure 11.1-5) (Navy 2005, WPFMC 2005).

-There are currently 16 BMUS in the Mariana Archipelago FEP managed by the WPRFMC (Table 11.1-7).
+There are currently 16 BMUS in the Mariana Archipelago FEP managed by the WPRFMC.
 In Guam, the BMUS is divided into a shallow-water complex and a deep-water complex based on depth and species composition.
-The juvenile and adult deep-water complex is outside the ROI, therefore will not be addressed in this document.
-All species have viable recreational, subsistence, and commercial fisheries with none of the BMUS approaching an overfished condition (WPRFMC 2009a).
+The juvenile and adult deep-water complex is outside the ROI, therefore would not be addressed in this document.
+All species have viable recreational, subsistence, and commercial fisheries with none of the BMUS approaching an overfished condition (WPRFMC 2005).